-• Amounts earned by the NEOs were paid 80% in cash, with the remaining 20% paid in shares of restricted stock that vest on the one-year anniversary of the grant date.
-This program feature promotes retention as well as the alignment of executives' interests with those of our shareholders.
+Amounts earned by the NEOs were paid 80% in cash, with the remaining 20% paid in shares of restricted stock units that vest on the one-year anniversary of the grant date.
+This program feature promotes retention as well as the alignment of executives' compensation interests with the investment interests of our shareholders.